polynetwork/dev-docs/new_chain/side_chain/contracts.md

 To guarantee the safety of the CCM contract, we keep **whitelists** of contract addresses and methods to prevent invalid calls.
 Meanwhile, we also set `whiteLister` to manage these whitelists of the CCM contract.

 Here is the [template](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/cross_chain_manager/logic/EthCrossChainManager.sol#41) for adding a whitelist.
 We highly encourage developers to develop similar features of authority management in personal projects.

+### 3. Developing CCD Module

+As mentioned above, CCD is functioned as storing and catching data of CCM.
+You can take different methods to realize CCM module for different chains according to your actual needs.
+In general, Poly Network team deploys the CCD contract separately for the CCD module, but you can also realize the module by deploying an integrated contracts.
+See the [source code](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/cross_chain_manager/data/EthCrossChainData.sol) for the specifics.

+### 4. Developing CCMP Module

+CCMP is used to manage CCM.
+Similar to CCD, CCMP module also has two ways to be implemented.
+And you can see the [source code](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/cross_chain_manager/upgrade/EthCrossChainManagerProxy.sol) for the specifics.